|

 If you are Sean Carter, you take the opportunity to tell others about the dangers of risky behavior.
 You tell others that there is Life after Brain Injury.
 You tell others, never, ever, ever, give up!

 Sean's journey into his new life started at the crash site in Wichita Falls, Texas, during the wee hours of Sunday, March 27, 2005.
-At the time of his motor vehicle crash, he was an MSU student majoring in Business Administration.
-He was the passenger in a truck, driven by a friend who lost control at the wheel.
+At the time of the single vehicle crash, he was a student at Midwestern State University in Wichita Falls majoring in Business Administration.
+He was the passenger in a truck, driven by a friend who lost control while driving them home from a Saturday night spent at a couple of bars.
 As the truck spun and slammed into a tree, Sean's journey began.
-Sean suffered multiple fractures, internal injuries, but worst of all a traumatic brain injury.
-Sean is now well down the path of his new life.
-Although he has forgotten how to walk and talk, Sean is making progress.
+Sean suffered multiple fractures, internal injuries and worst of all a traumatic brain injury.
+Sean is now well down the path of this new life.
+Although he has forgotten how to walk and talk, Sean is living a full and active life.

-He suffers very few cognitive deficits, and returned to college to work on completing his Bachelor's Degree at The University of Texas at Dallas in January 2007.
-His first semester back, he earned an "A"in Entreprenuership, and a "B" in Management Information Systems.
-This is a huge accomplishment for someone diagnosed initially with a severe diffuse axonal injury.
+He suffers very few cognitive deficits, and in January 2007, returned to college for two semesters to continue to work to complete his Bachelor's Degree at The University of Texas at Dallas.
+His first semester back, he earned an "A" in Entreprenuership, and a "B" in Management Information Systems.
+These are huge accomplishments for someone diagnosed with a severe diffuse axonal injury.

-His good humor and courage are infectious.
-We are so thankful that he is able to communicate with us via an alphabet board and his "life line", an electronic communication device called RollTalk.
-It actually speaks the sentences that he types.
+Sean's good humor and courage are infectious.
+We are so thankful that he is able to communicate with us via his "life line", an electronic communication device that speaks the sentences that he types, as well as his BlackBerry.

-Sean has just begun working as Account Liaison for Mobility Medical Equipment, Inc. His job is to pick up orders for wheelchairs, walkers, etc., from area hospitals and rehab facilities.
-He and his MoM have also begun work as consultants for Comation, the company that distributes RollTalk in the United States.
+Sean had returned to work as an Account Liaison for Mobility Medical Equipment, Inc. His job was to do inservices (presentations) at hospitals and Rehab Centers informing staff about the products they sell/rent: wheelchairs, walkers, etc., He and his MoM had also begun work as consultants for Comation, the company that distributes RollTalk in the United States.
 How's that for someone unable to walk or talk?

-He has been featured in print and video by the Dallas Morning News, appeared in a segment on Dallas' TV Channel 4, and on the local Arklatex TV station.
-He has been featured in print in "Pulse" magazine, in BIR's 2007 Annual Report, in the July 2008 issue of Info Magazine of Grayson County and will be featured in a Parkland Hospital Publication.
+He has been featured in print in "Pulse" magazine, in BIR's 2007 Annual Report, in the July 2008 issue of Info Magazine of Grayson County was featured in a Parkland Hospital Publication.

-Sean took a 23 day road trip with MoM in June of 2008, and drove up to Pasco, Washington, for a visit with his identical twin brother, Todd.
-We returned via Yellowstone and Grand Teton National Parks.
+Sean took a 23 day road trip with MoM in June of 2008, and drove up to Pasco, Washington , for a visit with his identical twin brother, Todd.
+They returned via Yellowstone and Grand Teton National Parks.

 Journal